 UTI welcomes General Education Diploma students.
 Find out more in our resources.

-Universal Technical Institute is committed to fostering an environment free from sexual or gender-based harassment or misconduct.
+Universal Technical Institute (UTI) is dedicated to maintaining safe learning and working environments for students, employees and third parties.
 UTI does not tolerate sexual misconduct, which includes sex discrimination and sexual harassment, or retaliation in its programs and activities.
-UTI’s policies specifically prohibit dating violence, domestic violence, sexual assault, and stalking.
-UTI is dedicated to assisting those who may have been impacted by one of these incidents by providing support and resource and service information.
+UTI’s policies specifically prohibit dating violence, domestic violence, sexual assault and stalking, consistent with the Violence Against Women Act (VAWA) amendments to the Clery Act.

 Bystander intervention includes safe and positive options that may be carried out by an individual or individuals to prevent harm or intervene when there is a risk of dating violence, domestic violence, sexual assault or stalking, or other forms